logto-io/docs/docs/docs/recipes/create-your-connector/README.md

 While we're working on more connectors, you can also develop your connectors.
 You are encouraged to share your connectors with the whole community.

-Let's see how to contribute to the Logto project by starting with building a connector :coffee:
+Let's see how to contribute to the Logto project by starting with building a connector. :coffee: